Large farmhouse in the distance across a green lawn.

 The search for a new home may seem like a long and overwhelming journey – maybe so daunting that you find ways to avoid taking the first steps.
 But the truth is, buying a house doesn’t have to be as long of a process as you may think.

-How Long Does It Take To Buy A House In 2022?
+The Quick Answer: How Long Does It Take To Buy A House?

-The good news – if you already own a home and are planning on buying and selling at the same time – is that you’ll probably have no trouble selling your current home.
-To be safe, just make sure you have a place to stay should you have trouble buying a new home.
+If you’re planning on buying and selling at the same time, make sure you have a place to stay if you happen to have trouble finding and buying a new home.

 See What You Qualify For

-If you need a mortgage, before you step foot in an open house, take a cold, hard look at your financial situation.
+If you need a mortgage, before you step foot in an open house, be sure to take a look at your financial situation.
 Depending on how you manage your finances, you might sail through this step in a day or two.
 Here’s what you need to do:

 Unless you’re able to make an all-cash offer on a home, you’ll need to get approved for a mortgage to finance the purchase.